LITTLE STARS PROGRAM

 Age Minimum of 2.0 by date 12/31 in the school year of entry

-Early drop off at 8:30 am and late pick up by 12:30 pm or 3:15 pm can be arranged in advance with the head teacher.
-Children who stay at school for pick up bring their lunch from home.
+Children who stay at school for late pick up bring their lunch from home.

 At Woodward, the Little Stars Program is designed to provide a warm and supportive environment for two-year-olds, focusing on both their emotional and developmental needs.
 Running from 9 am to 12 pm, the program offers enrollment options of 2 to 5 days per week, allowing families to choose what works best for them.
 A gradual transition from home to school helps children feel secure, fostering trust between them and their teachers without the stress of sudden separation.